Blog Content Overview

 - As per the Companies (Acceptance of Deposits) Rules, 2014 which does not include clause xi of Rule 2 (1) (c) can raise the amount of issuance of debentures as referred in Schedule III of the Act which also not include the insubstantial assets of the debentures compulsorily convertible into a equity share capital of the company within a period of 10 years.
 So it is compulsory for the compulsorily convertible debenture into an equity share capital within a period of 10 years otherwise it will be viewed as deposit under the Companies Act, 2013 and the provision of ‘deposit’ will be taken into consideration.
 With the amendment made in the year 2016, the time period has increased from 5 years to 10 years.

-- Conversion ratio – Under the existing regulations, the ratio of conversion of convertible debentures into equity shares/price of conversion, has to be specified upfront at the time of issue of such CCD.
-Generally, the period for which CCD can be issued is 8-20 years.
+- Conversion ratio: Under the existing regulations, the ratio of conversion of convertible debentures into equity shares/price of conversion, has to be specified upfront at the time of issue of any such debentures.

 Conclusion